What is Pickleball?

 - It's easy to learn.
 Equipment is provided.
 Attire is sportswear w/tennis shoes.

 SRC: Pickleball at the Swim and Racquet Club is only available to our tennis members.
+Organized play is set up Monday/Wed/Sat at 8:30am and Tuesdays at 7pm.
 SRC pickleball will be available on a first come first serve basis or through court reservation.
 Pickleball courts can be reserved in the same manner as a tennis court.